Motorcycle trailer: Trailers pulled behind motorcycles

 Trailers towed behind motorcycles are distinguished by their relatively small size, especially narrow wheelbase.
 They are also often styled to match the look of the motorcycle they are intended to be towed behind.
 This styling can include the overall shape, fender shape, lights, chrome, etc.

 Types

 Cargo trailers

 Cargo trailers provide extra storage space on for bikers whose motorcycles have little storage.
-The most popular models are made of fiberglass or aluminum and ride on two wheels.
+The most popular models are made of fibreglass or aluminium and ride on two wheels.

 Open or utility trailer

 Motorcycle utility trailers are uncovered, single-axle, flatbed trailers.
 These trailers are designed to be towed by a motorcycle, so they are much smaller than standard open trailers which must be towed by a four-wheel vehicle.

 Dog trailer

 Motorcycle dog trailers are designed to transport the animals in safety and comfort.
 They are fully enclosed, well ventilated and have suspension.

 Motorcycle camping trailers

 Two types of trailers prevail within the motorcycle camping trailers category: clamshell and platform camper trailers.
 Fabric material is attached to the top and bottom halves of the clamshell trailer.
 The tent is created when the trailer is opened.
 Once a platform camping trailer is opened, however, the tent is pitched on it.
 These platform style camping trailers are larger than clamshell camping trailers and can fit full-sized to king-sized air mattresses.
 Most often, clamshells can only accommodate a single occupant.